osamja/my-personal-website/docs/backlog.md

     1. Create cuzco travel video
 - Fix image in box issue where box is slightly larger than image
 - Change font text website
+- All console logging should happen via a util file which logs only in staging/dev env
+- [IMAGE_MORPHING]: Understand the linear algebra operations that goes into image morphing (inverse warping + np array format)

 ### Content Backlog